Help your man get a clue about what you want and need in your relationship.

 This relationship feels like so much work, and Karen wonders if it's worth it.
 Does it ever feel like your man (or your woman) just doesn't "get" you?
 Maybe you two are opposites and your differences are what drew you to one another in the first place.
 But, now it feels like those differences make it impossible for you to really communicate and connect.

 You end up disappointed and frustrated much of the time.
 Your partner seems utterly clueless about what you like, what you want from the relationship and who you are.
 Even if you and your partner aren't all that different, it can still feel like something essential is missing.
-5 Questions To Ask Before Ending Your Relationship
+5 Questions You MUST Ask Yourself Before Ending Your Relationship

 Your partner should know that you wanted chocolate instead of vanilla ice cream.
 He should've remembered that this was the day of your big presentation at work and taken you to dinner to celebrate.
 She should've understood that going out with your buddies tonight was important to you, and your movie night can be re-scheduled.